swissup/swissup.github.io/m1/extensions/easytabs/backend.md

 ![Product Tabs](/images/m1/extensions/easytabs/admin-product-tabs.png)

 Here you can look through all created tabs, change their status or delete them.
+Magento output these tabs on product page only.

 Click on row with tab you want to edit and you go to _Edit Tab_ page.